Fast Bayesian Functional Principal Components Analysis: Introduction

-Analyses of postprandial CGM glucose with verified mealtimes are rare, and previous studies do not consider functional responses \citep{barua_discordance_2022,rohling_determination_2019}.
-We address this gap by examining five-hour CGM curves beginning one hour before and ending four hours after each meal.
-As the main results of the trial are not yet published, this paper characterizes the variability of observed curves by diet, rather than the treatment effects.
-We apply FPCA to the CGM curves aggregated by participant and Multilevel FPCA (MFPCA) to the individual meal responses within each diet.
-The number of participants in this study is relatively small because of data collection costs.
-Therefore, the estimated FPCs could have substantial variability, potentially impacting downstream analyses.
-We propose to quantify this variability to understand its potential effect on statistical inferences of interest.
+Analyses of postprandial CGM glucose with verified meal times and composition are rare, and previous studies have not considered the continuous functional measurements obtained from CGM \citep{barua_discordance_2022,rohling_determination_2019}.
+This paper introduces novel statistical methods designed to quantify the five-hour CGM curves from one hour before to four hours after each meal.
+The main results of the trial are reported elsewhere \citep{fang_dash4d_2025, pilla_dietary_2025}, so this paper focuses on the variability of the CGM trajectories by diet and not on treatment effects.
+Specifically, it applies FPCA to the CGM curves aggregated by participant and Multilevel FPCA (MFPCA) to the individual meal response curves.
+The number of participants in this study is relatively small because of participant burden and data collection cost, which may result in substantial FPCA uncertainty.

 The rest of the paper is organized as follows.
-Section~\ref{sec:methods} presents the model and full conditionals for Fast BayesFPCA.
+Section~\ref{sec:methods} presents the modeling approach for FAST.
 Section~\ref{section:STAN} provides the {\ttfamily STAN} code.
-Section~\ref{sec:simulation} compares Fast BayesFPCA with existing implementations \citep{goldsmith_generalized_2015,jauch_monte_2021} in two simulation scenarios.
-Section~\ref{sec:data_analysis} details the results of applying Fast BayesFPCA to the motivating data from the DASH4D clinical trial.
+Section~\ref{sec:simulation} compares FAST with existing implementations using simulation.
+Section~\ref{sec:data_analysis} demonstrates the utility of FAST in estimating FPCA for the motivating data from the DASH4D clinical trial, with appropriate uncertainty quantification.
 Section~\ref{sec:discussion} provides a short discussion.